Selling Jewelry Wholesale

 Wholesaling your jewelry or selling to other businesses who then retail your product is an avenue worth exploring for any business owner interested in expanding the scope of her sales.

-As the owner of a jewelry business, you are faced with two main concerns: producing a product (design, materials sourcing, labor, production) and selling that product (advertising, transacting, shipping, customer support).
+As the owner of a jewelry business you are faced with two main concerns: producing a product (design, materials sourcing, labor and production) and selling that product (advertising, transacting, shipping, customer support).
 Perhaps the most challenging part is the transition between the two.
 How do you get from point A (make the jewelry) to point B (sell the jewelry)?

 Do you create jewelry in quantity, or is all of your work one-of-a-kind?

 Either can be successful if your relationship with your retailer is strong and well-defined.
 Setting expectations about your jewelry’s availability will be important in maintaining a productive workflow.

 If you agree to take orders or work to fulfill demand based on previous sales for a retailer then you must be able to deliver your jewelry with consistent quality and availability.
 Your retailer might make promises (and sales!) based on your stated ability to manufacture your jewelry.
 Failure to distribute could mean a loss of sales dollars or even violate your contract.